alexanderbird/alexanderbird.software/src/content/cv.md

 - Led the team's ramp-up on a neighbouring system as our area of ownership doubled
-- Mentoring and supporting 10+ engineers with weekly 1:1s
+- Mentored and supported 10+ engineers with weekly 1:1s, including onboarding 4
-- Supporting onboarding of 4+ engineers
+  engineers
-- Coaching several engineers who were mentoring interns for the first time (3/4 interns returned to our team the following year)
+- Coached several engineers who were mentoring interns for the first time (3/4 interns returned to our team the following year)

 <div class='atoms__cv-header'>